Four Award-Winning Authors Champion Inclusion at the 28th Annual Authors Luncheon

 On July 1, 2019, Abilities United and Gatepath joined forces — making our combined nonprofit the largest provider of services to individuals with developmental disabilities on the Peninsula with 13 locations in San Mateo and Santa Clara Counties.

-Gatepath has been a cornerstone of our community for more than 99 years, providing a lifespan of support services to individuals with special needs and developmental disabilities in the greater Bay Area.
-Our mission is to empower people with special needs to achieve their full potential through innovative, inclusive programs and community partnerships.
+Gatepath has been a cornerstone of our community for more than 99 years, providing a lifespan of support services to individuals with developmental disabilities in the greater Bay Area.
+Our mission is to empower people with developmental disabilities to achieve their full potential through innovative, inclusive programs and community partnerships.
 With educational, therapeutic, vocational and family support services, we are distinctive in providing support to an individual throughout his or her lifetime.
 We collaborate with businesses, third party providers, local nonprofits and various organizations to bring the highest quality services to the children, youth and adults in our programs.
 Together, we are creating a world where people of all abilities are fully accepted, respected and included in all aspects of life – in the classroom, the workplace and in our communities.